 Despite Dr. Thompson’s desire to get home to his own family, he agreed to remain open until the man could arrive, and he and I sat down in the back of the store to await the customer.
 I suppose it was just the end of a long and busy pre-Christmas week and a good time to reflect back, but I’ll never forget how Dr. Thompson sat there and told me stories about his past Christmases.
 Even then I was fascinated by any type of history and was enthralled by his tales of long-past holidays.

 Before we knew it, almost an hour had passed without our expected customer arriving, and Dr. Thompson reluctantly determined that he was probably not going to.
-But to be honest, I think that he enjoyed the opportunity to relive his past through the stories that he told me.
+But to be honest, I think he enjoyed the opportunity to relive his past through the stories that he told me.
 I know that I did.

 Red Thompson passed away in 1999, so I never got the opportunity to relate to him how much I enjoyed that Christmas Eve, and those stories, and the twinkle in his eyes as he told them, or to say “thanks” for what I learned from him and others that passed thru those doors.
 But it all went into who I am today.